Table of Contents

 2. Get Familiar with Android Studio & SDK

 Android Studio is the official Integrated Development Environment (IDE) used by most Android app development companies.
 It provides powerful tools for writing, testing, and debugging applications.
-Learning how to navigate Android Studio efficiently can significantly reduce our development time.
+Learning to navigate Android Studio efficiently can significantly reduce development time.

 3. Understand UI/UX Best Practices